coreinfrastructure/best-practices-badge/doc/other.md

 #### Accessibility

 *   <a name ="accessibility_best_practices"></a>
+    The project (both project sites and project results) SHOULD follow accessibility best practices so that
-    Accessibility best practices SHOULD be followed so that persons with disabilities can still participate in the project and use the project results where it is reasonable to do so.
+    persons with disabilities can still participate in the project and use the project results where it is reasonable to do so.
     <sup>[<a href="#accessibility_best_practices">accessibility_best_practices</a>]</sup>

     *Details*:
     For web applications, see the
+    <a href="https://www.w3.org/TR/WCAG20/">Web Content Accessibility
+    Guidelines (WCAG 2.0)</a> and its supporting document
+    <a href="https://www.w3.org/TR/UNDERSTANDING-WCAG20/Overview.html">Understanding WCAG 2.0</a>;
+    see also
     <a href="https://www.w3.org/standards/webdesign/accessibility">W3C accessibility information</a>.
     For GUI applications, consider using the environment-specific accessibility guidelines (such as